Mesa/Boogie Rectifier

 A Mesa/Boogie three-channel Triple Rectifier Solo head.

-The Mesa/Boogie Rectifier series is a line of guitar amplifiers made by California-based manufacturer Mesa/Boogie.
+The Mesa/Boogie Rectifier Series is a line of guitar amplifiers made by California-based manufacturer Mesa/Boogie.
 Introduced in 1992, the line's first model was the Dual Rectifier, which is often described as the definitive amp of rock music in the 1990s for its widespread use across multiple rock genres in the decade after its release.
-The Dual Rectifier, alongside its more powerful sibling the Triple Rectifier, is characterized by its "raw, aggressive bass-heavy" tone, as well as its industrial aesthetic.
+The Dual Rectifier, alongside its more powerful sibling, the Triple Rectifier, is characterized by its "raw, aggressive bass-heavy" tone, as well as its industrial aesthetic.
 Its success led to Mesa/Boogie releasing an extensive line of Rectifier-branded amps.

 History

 Development

-Hard rock and metal guitarists increasingly sought heavier tones by the late 1980s, and many guitar techs, like Michael Soldano and Reinhold Bogner, turned from modifying amps to building their own boutique models to satisfy demand.
-Faced with this increasing competition, Mesa/Boogie began developing a new, higher-gain model of their own in 1989, dubbed the "Dual Rectifier" in reference to its use of both tube and silicon diode power amp rectification.
-Compared to the brand's earlier Fender-inspired designs, the Dual Rectifier was intended to produce a more "modified British" voicing in an intentional move to change the brand's identity.
+Hard rock and metal guitarists increasingly sought heavier tones throughout the 1980s, and many guitar techs, such as Michael Soldano and Reinhold Bogner, turned from modifying amps to building their own boutique models to satisfy demand.
+Faced with this increasing competition, Mesa/Boogie began developing a new, higher-gain model of their own in 1989, dubbed the "Dual Rectifier" in reference to it including both tube and silicon diode power amp rectification.
+Compared to the brand's earlier Fender-inspired Mark Series, the Dual Rectifier was intended to produce a more "modified British" voicing in an intentional move to change the brand's identity.

 Mesa/Boogie first created two distinct prototypes, known as Revisions A and B, before settling on the Revision C circuit for the Dual Rectifier's debut.
 Mesa/Boogie founder Randall Smith stated that he and the amp's other designers took inspiration from the local Bay Area hot rod scene, especially what Smith observed to be the "harmonics" of pushed V8 engines at a garage next door to the company's headquarters.
 Smith later described the amp's circuit as "revolutionary," noting that, unlike most other amp models, the Dual Rectifier was not based on an earlier amp design.